All about box turtles

 Reproduction

 Courtship typically occurs in the spring.
-But, sometimes, other seasons, too, if a male and female happen to encounter each other.
+But, sometimes, in other seasons, too, if a male and female happen to encounter each other.
 Sources differ on when box turtles reach sexual maturity.
 Some say it’s at four or five years of age, while various others report it to be somewhere between that and twenty years.
 At any rate, when the time comes, the turtles find each other through scent and sight.
 Males will fight over a female by shoving, butting, biting, and flipping a competitor onto his back.

 Eggs